 And while the project started with the question: What is a movement? it soon became interested in the question: How is movement synthesized?
 How does one movement emerge from a world of movements?
 How does the synthesis of movement work?
 What are the means of its synthesis?
 Which techniques exist to produce a movement?
 Time?
 Space?
 The unity of the moving object or body?
 Or the subject ‘performing’ this movement?

-The videos follow these questions in manifold ways.
-And while the rule still remains “Film one movement!”, one can already state: none of the videos shows only one movement.
+The videos stem from the collective research on movement in the frame of several seminars held at the Institut for Applied Theatre Studies at the Justus-Liebig-University, Giessen and elsewhere.
+They were filmed by students and myself.
+They are tools of teaching as well as of research.
+Each of the contributions follows the question of movement in manifold ways.
+And while the rule always was “Film one movement!”, you can already state: none of the videos shows only one movement.
 Yet all of them show one movement at least 100 seconds long.